logan-DAS42/bash_101/README.md

 ### The Command Line and Bash

-The **command line** allows you to interact with your operating system via text commands.
+The **command line** allows you to interact with an operating system via text commands.
 With these commands you can create, delete, and modify files and folders (known as *directories*), manage processes, and more.
 Typically these commands are written with the language **Bash**, although there are alternatives.
 We will focus solely on Bash.

-### Why learn to use the Command Line?

 ### Accessing the Command Line